xuantho000k/ios_app_example/README.md

 # Installation

-- First, install dependencies
+- First, install dependencies.

-  pod install
+  `pod install`

-- Then run
+- Then open the `.xcworkspace` file and run

 # Requirements